Knotx/knotx/documentation/src/main/wiki/Knot.md

 In order to implement Knot, follow the guide below.
 Note that the Knot archetype generates both the code and all configuration files required to run a Knot.x instance containing the custom Knot.
-More details about the Knot.x deployment can be found in a
+More details about the Knot.x deployment can be found in the
 [[deployment section|KnotxDeployment]].

 1. Generate the Knot module